Table of Contents

 9. Why use HB PVC brackets?

 Everyone wants low maintenance, high aesthetic products.
-Over the last 15 years, Hardie Boys has been refining product technologies to eliminate the need for clunky and degradable wood installations.
+Over the last 15 years, HB Elements has been refining product technologies to eliminate the need for clunky and degradable wood installations.
 HB’s time-tested PVC material is easy to install, long lasting, and magnificently beautiful– truly the best of all worlds.

 HB brackets also come with the largest catalog of design options available.
 Because of their unique fabrication process, individually made-to-order and never using molds, they are available in any dimension desired.
 Commercial buildings and homes alike can therefore be transformed from standard structure to the envy of design.